-The Year 7 syllabus is made up of both accessible and engaging texts.
-Our students are encouraged to appreciate the writer’s craft and become aware of the evolutionary changes of writing through studying a selection of 19th Century fiction extracts, one of William Shakespeare’s plays and a collection of modern poetry.
+The Year 7 syllabus is made up of texts that are both accessible and engaging.
+Our students are encouraged to appreciate the writer’s craft and become aware of the evolutionary changes of writing through studying one of William Shakespeare’s plays, a dystopian novel in comparison to a selection of 19th Century fantasy fiction extracts and a collection of modern poetry from around the world.
 All students have the opportunity to participate in the interschool poetry competition, enabling them to develop their speaking, listening and presentation skills.

 Key Stage 4

-The English Literature GCSE course begins in Year 9; students begin studying the texts relevant for the exam that they will sit in the summer term of Year 10.
+The transition into Key Stage 4 begins in year 9 with the study of GCSE Literature texts relevant to their exam in the summer term of year 10.
 As a department, we have selected texts that we feel are interesting, engaging and relevant to issues seen in today’s society; these texts also pose moral questions, which the students are encouraged to consider and debate.
-Students who find it difficult to access these texts have the opportunity to gain extra qualifications through the Step Up to English Program, which enable them to build skills at a pace suited for them.
+The blended-learning curriculum makes use of both online and in class resources whilst encouraging a love for the subject and enjoyment of the texts studied.
+Students who find it difficult to access these texts have the opportunity to gain qualifications through the Step Up to English Program.

-As with our Key Stage 3 students, any student in Key Stage 4 who finds the work challenging will have the opportunity to attend additional English sessions, and any student who is identified as a higher attainer will be encouraged to participate in Aspire activities, which will challenge their abilities.
+As with our Key Stage 3 students, any student in Key Stage 4 who finds the work challenging has the opportunity to attend additional English sessions, and any student who is identified as a higher attainer is encouraged to participate in Aspire activities, in order to enhance and further develop their abilities.

 Jekyll and Hyde